 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-One of the readings for October 5th offers us a chance to see how closely the prayers of the Divine Liturgy are based on the words of Scripture.
+A passage from Saint Paul's letter to the Ephesians offers us a chance to see how closely the prayers of the Divine Liturgy are based on the words of Scripture.

-In 3:8, the first verse of this day's reading, Paul describes himself as "the very least of all the saints."
+In 3:8 Paul describes himself as "the very least of all the saints."
 The same recognition of personal unworthiness is reflected in the words of the Divine Liturgy.
 As the priest partakes of the bread and then the cup of Holy Communion, he says that the Most Holy Body and the Most Holy Blood of Jesus Christ are "given to me, the unworthy priest ......" and then inserts his own name.

 The Communion Prayer said by the congregation expresses a similar idea.
 Each person who is to receive the Eucharist confesses belief in Christ as the Son of the living God, who came into the world to save sinners, "of whom I am first" or "of whom I am chief."